Pretz333/pretz.dev/README.md

 - [ ] techlogo images caption instead of image with words (and contrast issues)
 - [ ] techlogo images zoom in and display alt text in little popup bubble on hover
 - [ ] p text gets too long and looks bad.
 Max at 75ch?
 100ch?
 Time to research typography

+### About Page Improvements

+- [ ] .NET and DNN are breaking out of their box
+- [ ] White looks bad (should also check on light mode)
+- [ ] Cloudflare refuses to be vertically centered
+- [ ] Hover over for an explanation of what it is/is used for
+- [ ] Click to go to that tech's website (such as click on the DNN logo to go to [DotNetNuke](https://www.dnnsoftware.com/))

+### Projects Page Improvements

+- [ ] Split the "on this page" section to websites, desktop apps, mobile apps, AddOns/mods, hardware, etc.
+- [ ] Add GitHub links to the projects' repos
+- [ ] Add other relevant links to the projects, such as the website link, ESOUI link, etc.
+- [ ] Add the rest of my projects.
+- [ ] Same issue as the homepage with the projects - looks bad on screens wider than taller.
+- [ ] Google Analytics is breaking out of its box
+- [ ] Visual Studio is smaller than the rest of the techlogos.
+- [ ] Techlogos are taking the focus away from the project.
+Are they too big?
+Wrong color?

+### Contact Page Improvements

+- [ ] Links look bad in a straight list
+- [ ] Other methods of contacting (PGP key?)

 ### Code Cleanup Steps